 On the subject of filters, one important factor to consider when purchasing an air purifier is how long the filters last, and how much they cost to replace.

 There used to be a different Honeywell model which I believe was marketed as having a ‘Permanent’ HEPA filter.
 Nowadays this has been renamed ‘Long Life’ and will need to be replaced at the manufacturer’s recommended interval of between 3-5 years.
 Average retail price at the moment for a replacement HEPA filter for this model is around $55.

-The carbon pre-filter does need to be replaced at much more frequent intervals – Honeywell recommend every 3 months.
-But these are far cheaper and range between $9-20, depending where you source them from.
+The carbon pre-filter does need to be replaced at much more frequent intervals – Honeywell recommends every 3 months.
+But these are far cheaper and range between $9-20, depending on where you source them from.

 Taking an average of $15 and a life span of 3 months that’s roughly 17 cents a day – not a bad price to pay for clean, fresh air I don’t think?
 I’m ashamed to say I probably spend about 10 times this amount on chocolate a day!

 And What Are Running Costs Like?